Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Sourced Charged Scalar

-for the case of pseudo-spontaneous breaking of $U(1)$ symmetry.
-The quantities entering the above equation are defined in the hydrodynamic framework of section \ref{sec0}.\footnote{An equivalent relation may be derived using the results of \cite{Donos:2021pkk}.
-This is shown in appendix \ref{uniapp}.} Importantly, while $\Omega$ and $\omega_0^2$ are linear in the explicit breaking scale for sufficiently small breaking, $\zeta_3$, $\chi_{\rho\rho}$ are of order $\mathcal{O}\left(\lambda^0\right)$ and finite even in absence of explicit symmetry breaking.
+for the case of pseudo-spontaneous breaking of $U(1)$ symmetry, with $D_\xi = \zeta_3 \rho_s/\mu$.
+The quantities entering the above equation are defined in the hydrodynamic framework of section \ref{sec0}.\footnote{In appendix \ref{uniapp} we derive an analogous expression using the holographic dispersion relations of \cite{Donos:2021pkk}.} Importantly, while $\Omega$ and $\omega_0^2$ are linear in the explicit breaking scale for sufficiently small breaking, $\zeta_3$, $\chi_{\rho\rho}$ are of order $\mathcal{O}\left(\lambda^0\right)$ and finite even in absence of explicit symmetry breaking.
 In fact, at leading order in the explicit breaking the $\zeta_3$ entering in the above relation is that of the purely spontaneous phase.
-The relation \eqref{uni1} may equivalently be expressed as

-where $D_\xi$ denotes the Goldstone diffusivity in the purely spontaneous phase.\footnote{The diffusivity $D_\xi$ does in general not correspond to a diffusive mode unless the Goldstone dynamics decouples, in which case it can be directly extracted from the Josephson relation \eqref{josephsonDeriv}.} Implementing the appropriate mappings, the expressions \eqref{uni1} and \eqref{uni2} are in agreement with the analogous expressions in the case of translational symmetry breaking, see for instance \cite{Amoretti:2018tzw}.\footnote{Another alternative way of thinking about this universal relation is to write it as \cite{Baggioli:2020haa} $\Omega=\omega_0^2\,D/v^2$, where $v$ is the speed of sound in the purely spontaneous phase and $D$ is the Goldstone diffusivity.}
+Implementing the appropriate mappings, the expression \eqref{uni1} is in agreement with the analogous expressions in the case of translational symmetry breaking, see for instance \cite{Amoretti:2018tzw}.